Graduate Studies BrochureClick here

-Students who wish to sample a wide range of courses in the traditional American law school curriculum to supplement their knowledge of the law of another country may do so through the General LLM program or the LLM in American Law.
+Students who wish to sample a wide range of courses in the traditional American law school curriculum to supplement their knowledge of the law of another country may do so through the General LLM program.
 The General LLM program also permits students to enroll in courses from throughout the curriculum to concentrate in such areas as intellectual property law.
 Students enrolled in the graduate studies programs may elect to take any non-clinical course in the curriculum with the permission of the instructor and the faculty chair of the Graduate Committee.

 Tulane and New Orleans: The VideoClick here